flea2003/TrackAnomalyDetection/README.md

    # files, and more.
 cd ..

-# Install the required Apache Kafka version.
+# Download and unzip the required Apache Kafka version.
 # Note that this project is using NOT the latest version.
 # Based on https://kafka.apache.org/quickstart.
 curl -O https://downloads.apache.org/kafka/3.6.2/kafka_2.13-3.6.2.tgz